maarten-pennings/6502/README.md

 We need a clock, a source of pulses.

 The [first chapter](1clock/README.md) discusses three options.
-The hardest way is to build your own oscillator based on a crystal, but I would recommend the next option.
-Much easier is to get that circuit as a whole in a "can".
+The hardest way is to build your own oscillator based on a crystal, but I would recommend the next option: get that circuit as a whole in a "can".
 Thirdly, since many have it available: you could also use an Arduino Nano as clock source.

 ## 2 Emulation